SimonovBlonsky/CMRNext_new/README.md

 ```

 ## News
-- [x] 2025/05/02 - We released the [inference code for calibration](#Inference-on-your-own-dataset) on custom dataset, and we added some visualization.
+- [x] 2025/05/02 - We released the [inference code for calibration on custom datasets](#Inference-on-your-own-dataset), and we added some visualization.
 - [x] 2025/04/11 - We released the [inference code for monocular localization on Argoverse](#Monocular-Localization-in-LiDAR-Maps)
 - [x] 2025/03/26 — We released the [inference code for extrinsic calibration](#Camera-LiDAR-Extrinsic-Calibration).
 - [x] 2025/04/07 - We released the [inference code for monocular localization on KITTI](#Monocular-Localization-in-LiDAR-Maps)